 ./snort -vd

 This instructs Snort to display the packet data as well as the headers.
+If you want an even more descriptive display, showing the data link layer headers, do this:

 ./snort -vde